Taira no Shigemori: Death

 On May 12, 1179, a great whirlwind swept through the imperial capital, Kyoto.
 Many people died along with many buildings destroyed by the tornado.
-Only a few days after the incident, he fell ill and died at the age of 42, possible due from poisonous smoke that came from the tornado.
+Only a few days after the incident, he fell ill and died at the age of 42, possibly due to poisonous smoke that came from the tornado.

 Lanterns

 Shigemori built a temple forty-eight bays long, inspired by the forty-eight great vows of the Buddha Amida, and in each bay he hung a lantern.
 He then became known as the "Lantern Minister".

 Gold to China

 In 1173, Shigemori made an agreement with a ship captain name Miao Dian in Kyushu.
 He gave 500 tael of gold to the captain, 3000 to the Song dynasty, 1000 to the monks of Mount Yuwang, and 2000 to purchase paddy fields for the monastery, so that the monks may offer prayers for him in his future lives.
 Miao Dian received the gold, crossed the ocean, and took it to the land of the Song dynasty.